Tree and Woodland Plans and Projects

 These green assets provide many benefits and services to the local community including:-

-an attractive landscape with changing colours through the season
+- an attractive landscape with changing colours through the seasons

 These urban trees and woods will play an increasingly important part in the functioning of the town as we face the effects of climate change and a decline in biodiversity across Scotland.